What is Nutrigenomics?

 - Our genes determine our response to our food or certain chemicals found in our food

-Nutrigenomics helps us design the right diet and exercise regimens to bring about long-lasting health and wellness.
-It is a science, which possesses the potential to prevent, alleviate, or even treat certain chronic diseases by making simple and slight changes to what we eat.
+Nutrigenomics helps us design the right diet and daily routine to bring about long-lasting health and wellness.
+It is a science, which possesses the potential to prevent, alleviate or even treat certain chronic diseases by making simple and slight changes to what we eat.

 The Human Genome